 Mindfeel were one of the few electronic bands to take all the gear out and actually play shows.
 In a very short time we established a reputation as the hottest thing in town, playing between DJs at dance clubs.

 We had an album - Constructive Interference - which we could never find the backing to release.
-It's an awesome piece of work, and the fact it wasn't released just made me hate the music business even more than I already did.
-Here's a clip of one of the tracks, "Permeate."
+It's a huge piece of work, and the fact it wasn't released at the time just made me hate the music business even more than I already did.

 I left the band - or rather - I left the country in 1996 and moved to New Mexico.
 There was a plan to continue collaborating on music via the internet, which didn't work out too well in the long run, though some great tracks were written "Trans-Atlantic-ly."
 During this time a publishing deal with V2 was signed, and another single was released.

-The other guys continued as a 2 piece for a couple more years until 1999, when their frustration with the lethargy within the music business finally took its toll.
+The other lads continued as a two piece for a couple more years until 1999, when their frustration with the lethargy within the music business finally took its toll.